NanoCraftGame/nanocraft/src/lib/model/tasks.spec.md

 ### Task statuses and transitions

-In any point of time a task is in one of the following statuses:
+At any point in time a task is in one of the following statuses:

 - `todo`,
 - `inProgress`,